jkanyiri/kplc_case_study_matcher_agent/README.md

 ## 🎯 What It Does

 The Case Study Matcher Agent:

+1. **Takes a Message**: Receives your project idea as a single message input
-1. **Analyzes Project Context**: Takes your project title, problem statement, and proposed solution
+2. **Analyzes Project Context**: Processes your project description to understand the context
-2. **Generates Smart Queries**: Uses AI to create optimized search queries for finding relevant case studies
+3. **Generates Smart Queries**: Uses AI to create optimized search queries for finding relevant case studies
-3. **Searches the Web**: Leverages Tavily Search to find up to 20 relevant case studies
+4. **Searches the Web**: Leverages Tavily Search to find up to 20 relevant case studies
-4. **Returns Results**: Provides you with a curated list of case studies that match your project needs
+5. **Returns Results**: Provides you with a curated list of case studies that match your project needs

 ## 🏗️ Architecture

 Built with LangGraph, the agent follows a simple but effective workflow:

+- **Message Input**: Receives your project details as a message
 - **Generate Query Node**: AI-powered query generation based on project context
 - **Search Case Studies Node**: Web search using Tavily Search API
 - **State Management**: Tracks project details, generated queries, and search results
+- **Result Output**: Returns the complete analysis with relevant case studies

 ## Prerequisites